-More than 200 students from 14 elementary schools enjoyed books and busy mornings thanks to Saskatoon Public Schools Foundation and the donors and supporters of the annual Summer Reading Camps program.
+More than 200 students from 14 elementary schools will enjoy books and busy mornings during the summer of 2019 thanks to Saskatoon Public Schools Foundation and the donors and supporters of the annual Summer Reading Camps program.

-The annual camp was designed to engage students in reading and literacy and serve as one way to help prevent "the summer slide" in student learning during the break from school.
+The annual camp is designed to engage students in reading and literacy and serve as one way to help prevent "the summer slide" in student learning during the break from school.

 Helping children become readers for life, particularly those who struggle to meet grade-level reading, is a key priority for the Saskatoon Public Schools Foundation.
 Providing learning opportunities for children over the summer months when school is out of session is especially important.